vojtechgadurek/LittleSharp/LittleSharp/README.md

 parameters and expressions to be executed.
 Scopes may be contained in other scopes and they may also contain them.
 Variables may be used only from scope they are declared in or from any scope declared in same scope.
-SmartExpression\<T> are just expression with type safety and added operators.
+*SmartExpression\<T>* are just expression with type safety and added operators.

 Variables may hold value.
 This value may be accessed in field *V*, where *V* is abbreviation for *Value*.

 It is important to understand, how expression works.
-Every scope hold list of expressions, thus order of their execution on the order when they inserted to this list.
+Every scope holds list of expressions, thus order of their execution on the order when they are inserted to this list.
 Most of methods on Scope does not add any expression to the expression list.
 Only Assign does so and AddExpression does so.
 This may seem counterintuitive, but is important to remmeber, if function does not change state, there is no need to execute it (Most of the time :D).
 ```csharp